Class: Numeric

 #daysNumeric Also known as: day

-Converts the numeric value to days.
+Converts the numeric value to days in seconds.

 Examples:

-1.days # => 86400
+1.day # => 86400

 Returns: